 Slice & Dice

-Level up your dice, find powerful equipment for them and defeat the dragon at the top of the tower!
-If you lose a fight you'll have to start again, so be careful.
+Level up your dice, find powerful equipment for them and try to get to the end of the dungeon!
+If you lose a fight you'll have to start again, so be careful : )

 - Simple turn-based combat

 - 60 hero classes